Becoming a Dehonian

-We are the Priests of the Sacred Heart, also known as “Dehonians” after our founder, Fr.
-Leo John Dehon, and as “SCJ” for the initials that appear after our names.
-We are priests and brothers inspired by God’s love “to live together simply, to pray together and to be, especially among the poor, prophets of love and servants of reconciliation.”
-[From the Mission Statement of the U.S. Province]
+Becoming a member of the Priests of the Sacred Heart, also known as Dehonians, after our founder, or by our initials, SCJ, means joining with others around the world “to live together simply, to pray together and to be, especially among the poor, prophets of love and servants of reconciliation.”
+[SCJ Rule of Life]

-The process of formation generally follows five steps, though each man and his vocation is treated individually.
+The process of formation generally follows five steps, though each person and his vocation is treated individually.

 1. Inquiry

-Call or e-mail our vocation staff, then meet with one of our members.
+Call or e-mail our vocational staff, then meet with one of our members.
 Depending on where you are in your discernment, this process can move quickly or take several months.
-Explore life with the Priests of the Sacred Heart through weekend and summer ministry experiences.
-“Come and See” weekends take place February, April, October and December with our formation community in Wisconsin.
+Explore life with the Priests of the Sacred Heart through weekend and summer ministry experiences and/or “Come and See” weekends, where potential candidates spend time with one of our religious communities.

 2. Candidacy